reecejocumsen/workshopcontent/content/python/space_turtle_chomp/part_1_space_turtle_chomp.md

 `turtle.setup` sets the size of the Turtle game window \(it’s not necessary but helps when using different screen sizes\).
- `wn` is the name we are calling the screen \(as we learnt in the Python introduction all variables need a name\). `bgcolor` allows us to set the background colour.
+ `window` is the name we are calling the screen \(as we learnt in the Python introduction all variables need a name\). `bgcolor` allows us to set the background colour.
 There are lots of colours to choose from.
 ![colour chart](/python_game/100_Color_names_python.png)